 Instructions

-- Put the room-temperature cream cheese into a bowl and slowly add the sugar while mixing on medium speed with an electric hand whisk (or in a stand mixer).
+- Put the room-temperature cream cheese into a bowl and slowly add the sugar and flour while mixing on low speed with an electric hand mixer (or in a stand mixer).

-- Slowly add the room-temperature eggs to the mixture one by one while continuing to mix at medium speed.
+- Slowly add the room-temperature eggs to the mixture one by one while continuing to mix at low speed.
+Do not whip the ingredients.

-- Reduce the mixer speed to low and slowly pour in the room-temperature cream.
+- Finally, slowly pour in the room-temperature cream.

-- Fold in the sifted flour using a rubber spatula and then pour the Basque cheesecake batter into the prepared 8-inch / 20 cm Spring form pan.
+- Pour the batter into the prepared 8-inch / 20 cm Spring form pan.

-- Let the cheesecake cool in the pan before transferring to the fridge for at least 4 hours to set completely before removing the springform and serving.
+- Let the cheesecake cool in the pan to room temperature.
+Then, refrigerate it for at least 4 hours to set completely before removing the springform and serving.

 - Store leftover burnt cheesecake covered in the fridge and consume within 1-2 days.